Not the cleaning product; the lighting one. But you knew that.

 Be aware that flash bounced off a green wall will light the subject in green.

-A slave cell also lets you fire separate flashguns from a simple point and shoot.
+A trigger cell also lets you fire separate flashguns from a simple point and shoot.
 Tape a bit of tissue over the camera flash if you need to tone it down.

 Rule 5 – fill-in.
 It’s possible to balance the light from a flash with the daylight on your subject so that the flash fills-in the shadows.
 Measure your subject distance, refer to your GN and set the aperture one stop smaller/ darker to underexpose the flash.
 Then adjust the shutter speed to expose the scene correctly as though the flash was absent.
 If the shutter speed you need is faster than you can use for flash, you need more flash power or to get closer.
 Cameras with the shutter in the lens can usually work with flash at any shutter speed, so are good at fill-in lighting.